How to get your accounts payable management under control

 Centralise your accounts payable process and reporting.
 Getting organised is everything when it comes to solidifying your process.
 Slipping up on just one invoice could make all the difference… But having a shared service environment ensures that everyone in your team can work with the same practices and everyone is working from the same page.

 Move towards a paperless office.
 You’ve probably already welcomed the digital age into some areas at work.
 So why not your accounts payable process?
 Automating your workflow helps get more visibility across your teams and means everything is stored safely and easy to retrieve whenever needed.

 Create a workflow.
 Just like you have a system for just about every other process in your business, creating an account payable procedure can help you identify and resolve system bottlenecks.

 What can go wrong if you don’t adopt an effective AP process?

 Without a secure AP process, there’s the risk that invoices won’t get paid on time, causing a whole array of other issues.
 We’re talking debt, loss of trust from suppliers and incorrect cash flow predictions.

-But arguably the most important reason to have a secure AP process is because this area of business is the one most prone to fraudulent activities.
+But arguably, the most important reason to have a secure AP process is that this area of business is the one most prone to fraudulent activities.
 This is mainly because of the large amounts of money exiting your business at any given time, it’s easy to lose track of how much is going where.